Download Options

 JCL, Managing PDS's

 This file contains sample mainframe JCL to create Partitioned Data Sets (PDS's).
 The JCL may be executed on the mainframe as an MVS batch job.
-The JOB and DD statements will require modification prior to execution in different mainframe environments.
+The JOB and DD statements will require modification prior to execution in different mainframe environment

 Note: The zip file name is utldat02.zip and the approximate size is 12K.

-JCL, using PROCs
+JCL, using Temporary Data Sets

 Note: The zip file name is jclprc01.zip and the approximate size is 10K.